-The auction house has come to refer to the Hermès Himalaya Birkin Bag as the Holy Grail in a handbag collection, while the Himalaya Kelly is fabled as "The Rarest Handbag in the World."
-Crafted from Nilo crocodile hide, the bags' designation "Himalaya’" does not apply to the origin of the bag, but rather, to the delicate gradation of the colour.
-The smoky grey fades into a pearly white, resembling the snow-capped Himalayas.
+The auction house has come to refer to the Hermès Himalaya Birkin Bag as "the Holy Grail" in any handbag collection, while the Himalaya Kelly is fabled as "The Rarest Handbag in the World."
+Crafted from Nilo crocodile hide, the bags' designation "Himalaya" does not apply to the origin of the bag, but rather, to the delicate gradation of the color; the smoky grey fades into a pearly white, resembling the snow-capped Himalayas.

 "The most valuable bags are the diamond pieces, and the top collector pieces are the ones from the Himalaya family," Christie's Rubinger explains.
 "This example, with white gold detailing and 245 diamonds, combines the two.
 It is a Himalaya with diamond hardware, and thus, the apex of the market."